 The unit of analysis is a family with a small child.

-A socially insured parent is eligible for the benefit during the first year of a child's life.
+A socially insured parent is eligible for the benefit during the first year (or 1.5 years) of a child's life.
 Only one of parents can receive the benefit.